jjying89/Python-API-Weather-Analysis/README.md

 -Visualize the weather of 500+ random cities across the world.

--Find the perfect weather for vacation and the nearest hotel based on city coordinates.
+-Find the perfect city for vacation and the nearest hotel based on city coordinates.